 From July 2007 to August 2019, Dr Douglas was a Senior Lecturer in Aviation Management in the School of Aviation at the University of New South Wales (UNSW).
 He holds a Doctor of Business Administration and a post graduate qualification in Higher Education.
 His doctoral research addressed the impacts of state ownership and economic freedom on airline financial performance.
-His ongoing research interests encompass the areas of air transport economics and airline business model convergence.
+His ongoing research interests encompass the areas of air transport economics and airline strategy.

 Prior to academia, Dr Douglas had a long career with Qantas Airways, with senior roles in pricing, business development, route management, strategic planning and the Joint Services Agreement with British Airways.
-Since leaving Qantas, he has consulted to a range of companies including Malaysia Airlines, Thai Airways International, Bain & Co Singapore, Hainan Airlines, Asian Wings Airways and HNA Airports.
-He has spoken recently at several international forums, including the European Aviation Conference, the Air Transport Research Society, and the ICAO International Air Transport Symposium.
-Dr. Douglas is also a regular contributor to the Civil Aviation Management Program hosted by the Civil Aviation Authority of Singapore.
+Since leaving Qantas, he has consulted to a range of companies including Malaysia Airlines, Thai Airways International, Hainan Airlines, Asian Wings Airways and HNA Airports.
+He has spoken at several recent online forums hosted by the German Aviation Research Society to assess the impact of COVID19 on international aviation, and is a regular presenter at the European Aviation Conference, the Air Transport Research Society, and the Civil Aviation Management Program hosted by the Civil Aviation Authority of Singapore.